pts/pts-debootstrap/README.txt

   ...
   $ sudo ./pts-debootstrap busybox chroot slink_dir

+Alternatively, you may specify the suite as debian/slink or debian/2.1 instead of debian/slink.
+The list of releases (e.g. 2.1) are hardcoded for Debian, Ubuntu and Tanglu.

 Please note that in slink (Debian 2.1) and potato (Debian 2.2), UIDs larger than 65535 are not supported by the glibc.
 The oldest Debian which works with UIDs larger than 65535 is woody (Debian 3.0).